-The conditions in the Republic of Georgia’s state children’s homes were so harsh that many children prefered to take their chances on the street.
+The conditions in the Republic of Georgia’s state children’s homes were so harsh that many children preferred to take their chances on the street.

 In most of the former republics of the former Soviet Union, economic dislocation has ensured that children in state institutions have not fared well.
 The children’s homes received very little public or private support: children and staff survived primarily on intermittent food, bedding, and clothing assistance from international donors.